番茄社区

 This engagement process is open to all Indigenous members of the UVic community, including: Indigenous students, staff, faculty, alums and community members.
 We strongly encourage you to participate in these engagement opportunities.
 Together, we can ensure that the policy accurately reflects the values and perspectives of our Indigenous community.

-PHASE ONE: *COMPLETE* Thank you to everyone who completed the online survey and first phase of the in-person engagement sessions.
+PHASE ONE and TWO ENGAGEMENT SESSIONS: *COMPLETE* Thank you to everyone who completed the online survey and joined us for the in-person and online engagement sessions.

 One-on-one Sessions